obstudio/TouhouKeireikaku/README.md

 TouhouKeireikaku Alpha
 =====================================

 TouhouKeireikaku is an open source game based on QSanguosha and Touhou Project.
-It will never be used for commercial purpose.
+It is never to be used for any commercial purposes.
-The whole project is written in C++, along with QT for GUI framework.
-Lua is also adopted for AI scripts.	by Kouchya
+The whole project is written in C++, along with QT for GUI framework, and Lua for AI scripts.	by Kouchya

 GitHub: https://github.com/Kouchya/TouhouKeireikaku